moreniekmeijer/oh_hell_score_saver/README.md

 ## Design Decisions

 - **Class-based design**: `Game` and `Player` classes make the logic more modular, so features (like undo/redo or saving scores) can be added later without rewriting the whole game.
+I am also used to OOP via my Java backend projects.
 - **Command-line interface**: Chosen for simplicity and focus on gameplay logic.
 The project could later be extended into a GUI or web app.
 - **Validation checks**: User input is validated at every step (bids, wins, rounds, player names) to reduce errors during gameplay.
-- **Fairness rule enforcement**: The last player in each round cannot make a bid that makes the total sum equal to the number of tricks, to keep the game competitive.
+- **Some allowed flexability**: I tried to implement some checks and balances via try-blocks.
+Also the user is allowed to redo or skip a round.

 ---